Shimeming/jojo-backend/README.md

 ```
 to create a test table, insert a row, and query the row.

-Then go to `localhost:3000/test` to see if the backend server can connect to the db server successfully.
+Then go to `localhost:3010/test` to see if the backend server can connect to the PostgreSQL server successfully.

+To test the MongoDB functionality, go to `localhost:3010/test-mongo` to see if the backend server can connect to the MongoDB server successfully.
+This will insert a document into a test collection, retrieve it, and then delete it.

 ## Data
 ### User